Introduction to Cross Domain Solutions

 Security domains explained

-- For example, an organisation’s UNCLASSIFIED DLM and CONFIDENTIAL AGAO networks are separate security domains; as are the SECRET networks of two different organisations; as are the SECRET AUSTEO and SECRET REL networks of a single organisation.
+For example, an organisation’s OFFICIAL and SECRET networks are separate security domains; as are the SECRET networks of two different organisations; as are the SECRET AUSTEO and SECRET REL networks of a single organisation.

 Cross Domain Solutions explained

-- Example use cases for a CDS include ingesting publicly-available data from an UNCLASSIFIED DLM network into a SECRET-classified analysis system; consolidating the presentation of differently-classified desktop systems into a single client; or aggregating input from multiple differently-classified environments into a central audit system.
+Example use cases for a CDS include ingesting publicly available data from an OFFICIAL network into a SECRET-classified analysis system; consolidating the presentation of differently-classified desktop systems into a single client; or aggregating input from multiple differently-classified environments into a central audit system.

 CDS security threats and risks